 And Ephesians 4 tells us that we are to forgive as God forgives (Eph.
 4.32).
 While we don’t go around granting forgiveness when others show no sign of repentance, we too must have an attitude of forgiveness toward those who have hurt us.

 We cannot allow bitterness to take root.
 We aren’t to gossip or seek revenge.
 Instead, we’re to pray for them and stand ready to grant forgiveness even before we see repentance.
-In fact, if we don’t forgive on the heart level like this, God says He won’t forgive us.
+If we don’t forgive on the heart level like this, God says He won’t forgive us.

 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses (Matt.
 6.15).